-Automotive journalists praise the 2012 GMC Acadia for its competent performance, spacious interior, roomy third row and aggressive looks.
+Test drivers praise the 2012 GMC Acadia for its spacious interior, competent performance, roomy third row and aggressive looks.
 Still, shoppers looking for a three-row SUV at a bargain-basement price will want to look elsewhere.

 Still, reviewers encourage shoppers in the market for a three-row SUV to take a long, hard look at the GMC Acadia.
 "One of the best of these modern family haulers is the 2012 GMC Acadia, a large crossover that boasts a refined ride and an enormous cabin that can fit up to eight adults,” writes Edmunds.

 If you love the GMC Acadia but can’t justify its high base price, check out the Chevrolet Traverse.
 It costs about $3,200 less than the Acadia, and you won’t have to sacrifice the Acadia’s class-leading cargo space or adult-sized third row because the two SUVs share a platform and many interior, exterior and mechanical elements.

 For better fuel economy, take a look at the Toyota Highlander Hybrid.
 The Highlander Hybrid also includes three rows, and four-wheel drive models get 28 mpg both in the city and on the highway.
 It will save you about $920 per year in fuel costs compared with the all-wheel drive GMC Acadia, according to the EPA.
 Plus, it only costs about $3,500 more than an all-wheel drive GMC Acadia SL.
 You’ll make up the difference in fuel savings after less than three years.

 Details: GMC Acadia

 The Acadia’s five trims include the base SL, SLE, SLT-1, SLT-2 and top-of-the-line Denali.
 All-wheel drive is optional on all trims, and adds $2,000 to the sticker price.